Dark Mesons at the LHC: Constraints from single production

 We can also characterize the parameter space of our effective theory by determining the constraints on $1/v_\pi$ of Eq.~(\ref{eq:ldecay}).
 In Fig.~\ref{fig:singlepi},

-we consider several processes where single dark pion production can set upper bounds on $1/v_\pi$.
+we consider several processes\footnote{Note that we only consider processes involving fermions so that we have $\xi$-independent constraints on $1/v_\pi$.
+Larger $\xi$, e.g., $\xi \sim 1$, there can be stronger constraints from couplings to the gauge/Higgs sector \cite{Chang:2014ida}.
+We thank Ennio Salvioni for discussions on this point.} where single dark pion production can set upper bounds on $1/v_\pi$.
 One process is top decay, $t \ra \pi^+_D \bar{b}$.
 In this process the $\pi^+_D$ must be somewhat lighter than the top quark, and thus $\pi^+_D \ra \tau^+ \nu_\tau$ dominates for the charged pions, leading to an excess of $\tau$'s in top decay.
 LHC analyses of top decay, however, are consistent with lepton universality \cite{Aaltonen:2014hua, Aad:2015dya}.
 For values of the pion mass slightly less than the top quark mass, the pion branching ratio to $\tau$ is similar to the SM branching ratio of the $W$ to tau.
 Thus, in this region the branching ratio alone is not enough to constrain the coupling.
 Instead, we use the total width of the top quark \cite{Tanabashi:2018oca,Abazov:2012vd,Khachatryan:2014nda} as a secondary constraint, and exclude any region where the BSM additions to the top decay change either the width or the tauonic branching ratio by more than two standard deviations away from the measured values.
 This constraint is shown in red in Fig.~\ref{fig:singlepi}.

 There are also many searches for the heavy Higgs particles of two-Higgs doublet models that can be recast into searches for single production of the charged or neutral dark pions.
 In Refs.~\cite{ATLAS:2016grc,ATLAS:2016qiq}, ATLAS searches for a charged Higgs produced association with $t\bar{b}$.
 The two searches consist of one looking for $H^+\rightarrow \tau^+ \nu_{\tau}$ while the other looks for $H^+ \rightarrow t \bar{b}$.
 The limits are presented in terms of $\sigma(t\bar{b} H^+) \times BR$, but unfortunately HEPData is not given.
 We therefore take the limits from plots in Refs.~\cite{ATLAS:2016grc,ATLAS:2016qiq} and reinterpret them by replacing $\pi_D^+$ for the charged Higgs boson.
 The upper bounds on $1/v_\pi$ we obtain are shown in orange and blue in Fig.~\ref{fig:singlepi}.
 Finally, in a similar approach, Ref.~\cite{Aaboud:2017sjh} performed searches for a heavy neutral Higgs boson produced in association with $b\bar{b}$ and decaying to $\tau^+\tau^-$.
 Upon recasting this search for neutral dark pions, we find somewhat weaker constraints -- shown in green in Fig.~\ref{fig:singlepi} -- compared with the bounds from charged dark pions.